marcoromanelli-github/docs/software/jupyter-notebook.md

 The <...> placeholders need to be replaced with what _you_ need.
 For instance:
 - <login-node-address> needs to be replaced with the address of the login node provided in your welcome Email
 - <login-port> needs to be replaced with the port number from your welcome Email
-- <xx> needs to be replaced with a number between 01-30
+- <xx> needs to be replaced with a number between 01-30 (inclusive)
 - <compute-node> needs to be replaced with an available compute node from the cluster nodes list.
 You can find the full list of nodes on the [About Star page]({{site.baseurl}}{% link quickstart/about-star.md %}).
+- Make sure you change the path for both the `--output` and `--error` directives to where _you_ would like the files to be saved at.
 ```

 The script uses these Slurm settings: